The challenge isn't understanding JCA.

 What we do not do

-Most JCA support focuses on evidence strategy.
-We work earlier, and differently – on the decisions and internal conditions that determine whether that evidence work lands as intended.
+We work upstream of all of this – on the decisions, ownership and internal alignment that determine whether downstream evidence work lands as intended.

 We work as a focused, senior team.
 The people you speak to at the outset are the people who deliver.